Joan Caulfield: Television

-During the 1957–1958 season, Caulfield starred in Sally, a short-lived situation comedy, in the role of a traveling companion to an elderly widow, played by Marion Lorne.
-At midseason, Gale Gordon and Arte Johnson joined the cast.

-When the series ended, Caulfield continued to guest-star on shows like Pursuit, General Electric Theater, Hong Kong, Cheyenne, Burke's Law, and My Three Sons.
+When the series ended, Caulfield guest-starred on shows like Pursuit, General Electric Theater, Hong Kong, Cheyenne, Burke's Law, The High Chaparral, and My Three Sons.
 She did stage shows like I Am a Camera and had the occasional role in a feature, such as Cattle King (1963), Red Tomahawk (1967) and Buckskin (1967).

-In 1967, she starred in the TV series The High Chaparral as Annalee Cannon in the pilot episode.
-She was murdered in the episode and that was the premise for the whole plot.

 Later years

 In the 1960s and 1970s, Caulfield was active in touring companies of plays, summer stock theater and dinner theater across the country.
-She guest starred in a 1966 episode of My Three Sons as Florence, a visiting former girlfriend who Steve could not remember ever knowing.
-She could be seen in the pilot for The Magician (1973), The Daring Dobermans (1973), The Hatfields and the McCoys (1975), The Space-Watch Murders (1975), Pony Express Rider (1976), and episodes of Baretta and Murder, She Wrote.
+She guest starred in a 1966 episode of My Three Sons.
+She starred in the pilot for The Magician (1973), The Daring Dobermans (1973), The Hatfields and the McCoys (1975), The Space-Watch Murders (1975), Pony Express Rider (1976), and episodes of Baretta and Murder, She Wrote.

 Personal life

-In her 1988 autobiography As I Am, actress Patricia Neal backed allegations that singer Bing Crosby and Caulfield, who had appeared on-screen together, were engaged in a romantic affair when the singer was still married to Dixie Lee.
 In 1950, Caulfield married film producer Frank Ross, with whom she had a son, Caulfield Kevin Ross (born 1959).
 Ross produced and directed her 1951 film The Lady Says No, with David Niven taking second billing as her romantic interest.
-Caulfield was in a car accident in 1959.
-She separated from Ross, blaming the stress of working on Sally, then she found out she was pregnant.
-Ross and Caulfield were divorced in 1960.
+She separated from Ross, blaming the stress of working on Sally, then found out she was pregnant.
+Ross and Caulfield divorced in 1960.

 In 1960, Caulfield married dentist Robert Peterson, with whom she had her second son, John Caulfield Peterson (born 1962).
-Her second marriage ended in divorce as well, in 1966.

-Caulfield was a Republican who campaigned for Dwight Eisenhower during the 1952 presidential election.
+In 1966, they divorced.

-Caulfield died from cancer, aged 69, at Cedars-Sinai Medical Center in Los Angeles and had lived in Beverly Hills, California.
+Caulfield died from cancer at the age of 69 at Cedars-Sinai Medical Center in Los Angeles.
 A.C.
-Lyles gave the eulogy.
+Lyles delivered her eulogy.
+She was a practicing Roman Catholic.

 Legacy

-Caulfield has a star at 1500 Vine Street in the Television section of the Hollywood Walk of Fame.
-It was dedicated February 8, 1960.
+Caulfield has a star in the Hollywood Walk of Fame.